This post may contain affiliate links. Please read our disclosure policy.

-I was talking about traditions the other day, when I shared my Christmas Bucket List printable, and I mentioned that cookie baking was a favorite tradition.
-My mom and I would bake peanut blossoms every singe year, as far back as I could remember.
+I was talking about traditions the other day and I mentioned that cookie baking was a favorite tradition.
+My mom and I would bake peanut blossoms every single year, as far back as I could remember.
 We’d always make a triple batch because everyone loves these cookies, and we really do have the best recipe.
 My mom has had it since high school and I’ve tried other recipes, but this one is by far superior.

 I’ve got several more holiday treat recipes in the coming weeks, so be sure to follow along so you won’t miss anything!